kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 **Part 1 - Config Server:**

 1. Create a new Spring Boot application.
 Name the project "lab-3-server”, and use this value for the Artifact.
-Use Jar packaging and the latest versions of Java and Boot.
+Use Jar packaging and the latest versions of Java.
+Use a version of Boot < 1.3.x.
 No need to select any dependencies.

 1. Edit the POM (or gradle) file.
 Alter the parent group Id to be "org.springframework.cloud" and artifact to be "spring-cloud-starter-parent".
 Version "Angel.SR4" is the most recent stable version at the time of this writing..